Blind Inverse Game Theory: Jointly Decoding Rewards and Rationality in Entropy-Regularized Competitive Games: Conclusion

 Figure \ref{fig:unknown_p} shows the reward recovery error ($||\hat{r} - r^*||_\infty$).
 Crucially, the error for the Estimated-P approach resembles the Known-P oracle.
 The overhead introduced by estimating the dynamics is negligible, confirming the robustness of the framework in settings with unknown transitions.

-\section{CONCLUSION}
+\section{Conclusion}

-This work establishes a new statistical foundation for Inverse Game Theory by removing the restrictive assumption of known agent rationality.
+This work establishes a new statistical foundation for Inverse Game Theory and multi-agent Inverse Reinforcement Learning by removing the restrictive assumption of known agent rationality.
 By rigorously addressing the bilinear coupling between rewards ($\theta$) and temperature ($\tau$), we resolved the fundamental scale ambiguity that previously precluded identification in entropy-regularized competitive games.
-Our analysis provides a complete characterization of identifiability, spanning unique point recovery via the statistically optimal NLS estimator and partial identification through rigorous confidence sets.
-The Blind-IGT framework demonstrates significant robustness, notably achieving the optimal $\mathcal{O}(N^{-1/2})$ convergence rates in dynamic Markov games even when transition dynamics must be estimated from data.
-This foundational analysis provides the essential theoretical tools for extending statistically rigorous IGT to complex environments involving non-linear function approximation and heterogeneous agent populations.
+Our analysis provides a complete characterization of identifiability through the statistically optimal NLS estimator, which achieves $\mathcal{O}(N^{-1/2})$ convergence rates.